dsiufl/www.dsiufl.org-2016/_members/isaly_bobbie.md

 ---
-Bobbie is an undergraduate student in Computer Science.
+Bobbie is an undergraduate student in Computer Science with a minor in Business Administration.

 Interests:
 <li>New to data science</li>
+<li>Interested in Information Technology and Embedded Systems</li>
+<li>Excited to learn more about GitHub and managing the website</li>
+<li>Enjoys Power Yoga classes at Southwest Recreation Center</li>